Hritika-2001/T2_24_MDS606_Hrtika/Research_Outline.md

 ## Research Topic:<br />
- AI in education: Investigate the impact of Generative AI in education
+ AI in education: Investigate the adaptation of AI into personalized education system

 ## Research Question and Hypotheses:<br />

 #### •	Research Question:<br />

-Analyse the effectiveness of AI in delivering personalized education to Graduate School Students
+Analyse the effectiveness of AI in delivering personalized education to students in higher education setting

 #### •	Hypotheses:<br />